 Waves DeEsser, despite being extremely affordable, is one of the starting plugins for many professional producers.
 The interface is pretty simple, but don’t let that fool you… this DeEsser certainly does its job and has an output meter so you can ensure your compression isn’t going overboard.
 There’s a number of embedded presets for the drum to vocal tracks, so you’ll at least have a starting point even if you aren’t familiar with DeEsser plugins.
 With hundreds of glowing reviews, there’s no doubt that this DeEsser holds up to professionals while still remaining accessible to those just starting out.

-You’ll note the FabFilter brand around a lot.
+You’ve by now noted the FabFilter brand around a lot.
+It’s easy to say that they make some of the best mixing plugins on the market.
 However, this Pro-DS offers a friendly UI and single/group modes which makes it handy for tracking multiple vocals.